leomcelroy/yada/README.md

 - [x] delete nodes
 - [x] fix wire rendering
   - could implement with panZoom on svg as well, probably would be preferable

+### Things we probably won't do

+- add trigger input
+- add timers
+- evaluate node on timer

+^ these confuse the execution model